If you are wondering how to check whether a piece of software installed on your computer is 32-bit or 64-bit, this post will help.

 Step 4: In the Platform column, you can view if the running software/program is 32-bit or 64-bit.

-Tips: If your target software is not in the list, launch the software so that Task Manager can detect it.
+Tips: If your target software is not on the list, launch the software so that Task Manager can detect it.

 Note: The Task Manager in Windows 7 is different.
 After you open Task Manager, select the Processes tab.
 Then in the Image Name column, it tells if a running program is 32-bit or 64-bit.
 The program whose name ending with 32 is 32-bit and the program whose name without ending 32 is 64-bit.

-Method 2: Check if software is 32-bit or 64-bit by program Properties
+Method 2: Check if the software is 32-bit or 64-bit by program Properties

 Step 2: Select the Compatibility tab.
 Check the “Run this program in compatibility mode for” box.
 Then from the drop-down list, you can know if this program is 32-bit or 64-bit.
 If the list starts with Windows XP or Windows 9x, the software is 32-bit.
 If the list starts with Windows Vista, the software is 64-bit.